 Ao Nang is easy to reach either with a private car, taxi or by boat.
 By road, it takes 20 minutes from Krabi Town and Klong Muang Beach to get to Ao Nang beach.
 From the neighbour beach Noppharat Thara it is only a few minutes walking.
 By boat it depends from which beach you depart, but most long tail taxi boats have Ao Nang beach as one of their stops.

 Explore the other Thai Islands

 If you’ve finished this whole list with best things to do in Krabi and still have time left, why not exploring the other, bigger islands close to Krabi?
 Koh Lanta and Koh Phi Phi are both amazing options to continue your Thailand island hopping adventure.
 The Phang Nga Bay is great place to go island hopping from Phuket to Krabi, or the other way around!
 Anyway, if you have time left, you can’t miss the Phi Phi islands.
 Or explore the less traveled islands such as Koh Yao Noi and Koh Yao Yai.
 Both the more rural and laid back islands with little tourism.
 So for the parties and hip beach life, head to Koh Phi Phi, and for the real, authentic, off the beaten path experience, head to Koh Yao Noi and Yai.
-And if you really have something special to celebrate, or want to spend (a lot of) money well, check out the amazing Six Senses on Koh Yao Noi, which is one of the most luxury resorts in Thailand!

 The deserted beaches on Koh Yao Noi